rrtry/RaylibLiveWallpaper/README.md

 ![title](images/preview.png)

 This library allows users to create dynamic wallpapers on Windows using Raylib by utilizing an undocumented Windows API.
+This is just a preview, more work is needed to
+- optimize system impact (halt rendering when not visible)
+- provide input method replacements for keyboard

 ## Features